DUNE/data-mgmt-testing/NetworkVisualizer1.0/README.md

 # Dune data visualizer Alpha

-##Step 0, ensure NPM and Python3 are installed on the host machine:
+## Step 0, ensure NPM and Python3 are installed on the host machine:

-On linux this would be something like "sudo apt-get install NPM", "sudo dnf install NPM", "yum install NPM", etc...
+On linux this would be something like: "sudo apt-get install NPM", "sudo dnf install NPM", "yum install NPM", etc...
 Whatever package manager you use.
 <br>
 Similiar syntax for python "sudo apt-get install Python3", "sudo dnf install Python3", "yum install Python3", etc...